Arsi44/Subspace_discord_checker/README.md

-The program is based on the discord.py package.
+The program is based on the discord.py package (https://discordpy.readthedocs.io/en/stable/)

 ##### Bot operating procedure:
 1) Get channel by id